XML binding is a concept of generating Java objects from XML and opposite i.e. XML documents from Java object. Along

 1) Create a POJO and annotate with @XmlRootElement @XmlAccessorType and

-@XmlElement.
+annotate all fields with @XmlElement.
 This will bind Object properties

 to XML elements